IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    that a SCReAM implementation follows the guidelines below.

    The feedback interval depends on the media bitrate.
-At low bitrates, it is sufficient with a feedback interval of 100 to 400 ms; while at high bitrates, a feedback interval of roughly 20 ms is preferred.
+At low bitrates, it is sufficient with a feedback every frame; while at high bitrates, a feedback interval of roughly 5ms ms is preferred.
 At very high bitrates, even shorter feedback intervals MAY be needed in order to keep the self-clocking in SCReAM working well.
 One indication that feedback is too sparse is that the SCReAM